Blue Line (Delhi Metro): History

 The Dwarka – Barakhamba Road section of the line was inaugurated and opened to the public by the then Prime Minister of India, Dr. Manmohan Singh, on 31 December 2005.
 Subsequent sections opened between Dwarka – Dwarka Sector 9 on 1 April 2006, Barakhamba Road – Indraprastha on 11 November 2006, Indraprastha – Yamuna Bank on 10 May 2009, Yamuna Bank – Noida City Centre on 12 November 2009, and Dwarka Sector 9 – Dwarka Sector 21 on 30 October 2010.

 A branch of the Blue line spanning 6.25 km was inaugurated on 8 January 2010 from Yamuna Bank metro station to the Anand Vihar in East Delhi.
 It was further extended up to Vaishali, with it opening to the public on 14 July 2011.
 On 9 March 2019, a 6.67 km extension of the line from Noida City Centre to Noida Electronic City was unveiled to the public.

-Phase IV
+Phase V

 It has been proposed to extend the main line from Noida Electronic City to Sahibabad with five stations at Vaibhav Khand, DPS Indirapuram, Shakti Khand, Vasundhara Sector 5, and Sahibabad.